5Van-dwelling or living in your vehicle

 National parks are managed by state and territory governments, so there’s no national pass.
 Rules, fees and payment methods vary greatly.
 You may find toilets (often a dry toilet) and occasional solar-powered showers on the campsite.

 Note that you can occasionally find free campsites in national parks.
-Otherwise, the fees below apply and they depend on the location and the amenities.
+Otherwise, the fees below apply.
+They depend on the location and the amenities.

-• New South Wales: Free campsites do exist, otherwise the maximum fee charged is $16 per person.
-You can usually pay on site and book your spot online, over the phone or through a National Parks and Wildlife Service bureau.
+• New South Wales: Free campsites do exist, otherwise you will need to pay a fee.
+The fee varies depending on the location but averages at around $8/person.
+You can book your spot online.
 Book ahead in high season for the most touristy parks.

-• Queensland:The fee is $6.55/night/person.
-You can book your spot over the phone or online using the Queensland National Parks Booking Service.
+• Queensland:The fee is $7.25/person.
+You can book your spot online.
 Before camping in a park, forest or reserve, you must obtain a camping permit and pay your camping fees.

-• Western Australia: In popular national parks like King Leopold Ranges, Purnululu, Windjana Gorge and Dirk Hartog Island, expect to pay between $13/person and $20/person.
+• Western Australia: In popular national parks like King Leopold Ranges, Purnululu, Windjana Gorge and Dirk Hartog Island, expect to pay between $15/person and $20/person.
 You can book online.
-In other locations, fees range from $11/person for a campground with facilities (toilets, shower, picnic area) to $8/person for a barebones campground.
+In other locations, fees range from $15/person for a campground with some facilities (toilets, barbecue, picnic area) to $10/person for a barebones campground without facilities.
 In less touristy locations, a ranger may come by once a day to collect your fee, or you may have to drop it in an “honesty box”!

-• South Australia: The fees range from $9/person to $20/person, depending on the location and the facilities.
+• South Australia: The fees vary, depending on the location and the facilities.
 If you want power and more comfort, expect to pay around $25-$30/person.
-Spots must be booked and paid online or through an agent.
+Spots must be booked and paid online or through an agent; see Book & Pay for more info.

-• Tasmania: The fee is around $13/two people, additional fees apply for extra campers.
+• Tasmania: The fee is around $13/two people, but additional fees apply for extra campers and the usual variations (location, facilities, etc.).
 There isn’t (yet) an online booking system, so you must pay on-site at the visitor centre or drop your fee in an envelope when you arrive.
+You can look up the info for your campsite in advance to check the fees.

 • Victoria: The fee depends on the season (high, low, shoulder season).
-Budget around $22-$30/site or $9-$11/per person (but the fee is often per site, regardless of the number of campers).
-You must book and pay ahead online or over the phone.
+Budget around $17-$30/site for peak season (the fee is often per site, regardless of the number of campers).
+You must book and pay ahead online.

 Note that camping and accommodation fees are usually in addition to national park entry fees, where applicable.